-Denver’s Newmont Mining corporation has a dark reputation in South America judging from the graffiti, the signs at marches, and according to those who support human rights.
+CAJAMARCA, Peru – Denver’s Newmont Mining corporation has a dark reputation in South America judging from the graffiti on the streets, the signs at marches, and according to those who support human rights.

 For years, the company has been mining gold in the mountains above Cajamarca, Peru and had intentions of expanding operations.
 But a tiny woman with a small family, small hut, and small garden stood in the way.
 Máxima Acuña has been fighting the corporation for years in court.
-Newmont has tried to invalidate her land title, has used its security forces to physically intimidate the family, and this time attempted to have her charged and tried for usurping her own land.
+Newmont has made attempts to invalidate her land title, has been accused of using security forces to physically intimidate the family, and in court today attempted to have her charged and tried for usurping her own land.

-Mirtha Vásquez, an attorney for the group Grufides that was awarded a Global Justice and Peace Award in 2010 by the Denver Justice and Peace Committee said that the company may now be liable for physical and psychological damages that the company has inflicted on the family.
-Vásquez has herself reported repression when her home was ransacked and unknown subjects were reported to be following the attorney and her colleagues in Cajamarca.
+Mirtha Vásquez, an attorney for the group Grufides that was awarded a Global Justice and Peace Award in 2010 by the Denver Justice and Peace Committee said that Newmont may now be liable for physical and psychological damages that the company has inflicted on the family.
+Vásquez has herself reported repression when her home was ransacked and unknown subjects were reported to be following the attorney and her colleagues in Cajamarca, Peru.

 It’s expected that civil proceedings could wind through the courts in a years-long process and Acuña might not see litigation relief from the reported repression anytime soon.